rfrht/FT991A-PAT/README.md

 # Buffered IF tap board for Panadapter / SDR in a Yaesu FT-991/A
 ## Yaesu FT-991/A Custom Panoramic Adapter Buffered TAP Board for external SDR / Spectrum Analyser

-This project is a remix of OE2DOR's [perfect and neatly crafted](https://raw.githubusercontent.com/Lightning1984/FT991A-PAT/master/Design/FT991-PAT_Installed.jpg) FT-991/A Panadapter board with the acclaimed G4HUP (SK) Filter / Amplifier.
+This project is a remix of OE2DOR's [perfect and neatly crafted](https://raw.githubusercontent.com/Lightning1984/FT991A-PAT/master/Design/FT991-PAT_Installed.jpg) FT-991/A Panadapter board with a high impedance IF tap, in order to disturb to a minimum the radio's IF signal, also featuring selectable By-Pass (off by default) and selectable (off by default) 3 MHz-Wide 69.450 MHz centered Band-Pass filter in order to reduce signal images or interferences.

 This design is compatible with both A and non-A FT-991 rigs.

-The final objective is to actually **embed** a RTL-SDR **inside** a FT-991/A, without drilling holes, external cables, connectors or whatsoever: The FT-991/A sports a USB hub (which feeds the sound card and the CAT interface).
-By replacing the existing 2-port USB hub chip with a 4-port variant (same SMD footprint and compatible pinout), the SDR will be installed inside the radio, and exposed to the computer via the existing USB port, conveniently routed through the radio's USB hub.
-So, plug the radio's USB port and the computer will see three devices: the virtual sound card, the CAT port **and** the SDR.
+The final objective is to actually **lodge** a RTL-SDR **inside** a FT-991/A, with a extra USB cable coming off the radio.

-This fork adds on-board RF switching control by using a AND gate with two inputs that controls a RF switch: The IF signal is only forwarded to the SDR if both signals (on my project, a SDR GPIO signal and the RX9 signal from radio's Main Unit) are present.
+This fork adds on-board RF switching control by using a AND gate with two inputs that controls a RF switch: The IF signal is only forwarded to the SDR if both signals (in my project, a SDR GPIO signal and the RX9 signal from radio's Main Unit) are present.
 Otherwise, the SDR is left isolated to the ground and no signal is tapped from IF (default state).
-There are also provisions to bypass entirely the high impedance/Amplifier stage via a SDR GPIO (default: off), and filter the IF signal through a selectable 3 MHz-wide 69.450 MHz centered bandpass filter (also adds 6 dB of attenuation) (default: off).
+There are also provisions to bypass entirely the high impedance/Amplifier stage via a SDR GPIO (default: off), and filter the IF signal through a selectable 3 MHz-wide 69.450 MHz centered bandpass filter (default: off).

 The schematics are in Autodesk Eagle EDA format.
 Check the Schematic folder.

-The [BOM (containing Digikey parts)](Design/parts-digikey.md) and a [few](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/FT-991A_PAT-Back.png) [pictures](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/FT-991A_PAT-front.png) are available in Design folder.
+The [BOM (containing Digikey parts)](Design/bom-ft991a-panadapter.csv) and a [few](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/FT-991A_PAT-Back.png) [pictures](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/FT-991A_PAT-front.png) are available in Design folder.

 The project tracking, evolution and discussion is on QRZ Forum: [A FT-991/A IF tap for Panadapter / RTL-SDR inside the radio](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-ft-991a-need-rf-designers-review.650840/)